9th Conference of the Scientific Network on Female Sexual Health and Cancer: Shaping the Future of Female Oncosexual Health Together

 Prior Publication Policy: Abstracts that have been submitted and accepted to prior meetings will be reviewed for acceptance; however, preference will be given to new science and/or clinical abstracts.
 If you have presented closely related work, please indicate the full citation where this material has been presented or published.

-Presenter Registration: Presenters of accepted abstracts need to register for the 2022 Conference.
-Each presenting author is responsible for his/her registration fee(s) as well as travel and lodging costs.
+Presenter Registration: Presenters of accepted abstracts need to register for the 2024 Conference.
+Each presenting author is responsible for their registration fee(s) as well as travel and lodging costs.
 We expect the first author will present the research.
-In the event that the first author is unable to attend the Conference, he/she should arrange for a co-author to present the paper/poster.
+In the event that the first author is unable to attend the Conference, they should arrange for a co-author to present the paper/poster.

 Stacy Tessler Lindau Trainee Research Award